 Other income such as commission receivable on insurance products and foreign exchange services arise in connection to specific transactions.
 Income relating to individual transactions is recognised when the transaction is completed.
-Other income also includes current account fees.
+Other income also includes current account fees and grant income.